letsar/flutter_staggered_grid_view/README.md

 This layout facilitates the browsing of uncropped peer content.
 Container heights are sized based on the widget size.

+This is a complete separate grid and not a `SliverGridDelegate` for performance reasons.
+The `SliverGrid` is great but it needs to have a layout which does not depends on the size of its children.
+Otherwise we have to compute the size to all children before the end of the cache, which is really not performant for a masonry layout.

 #### **Grid properties**
 - Evenly divided in *n* columns